Handling USPTO Maintenance Fee Notification Parsing

 @model_validator(mode="after")

-# Split into whole years + half-year months so the half is not lost.
+# Split whole years + the half-year in months so relativedelta never

 whole_years = int(self.fee_window)